 Governments, such as the United States federal government, have given much lip-service to the concept of website accessibility.
 However, for more than 10 years, since Barack Obama committed to creating standards for website access, the government has done absolutely nothing to move toward creating accessibility standards.
 In 2018, the Department of Justice in the United States did declare that the Internet is a place of public accommodation and that it is now against the law for websites to be inaccessible to persons with disabilities.
 But, as I mentioned above, schools and other training facilities for website designers and coders have done nothing, or extraordinarily little, to ensure an inclusive mindset for their students and graduates regarding website accessibility.
 If our world were perfect, all websites would be accessible by definition.
 However, such is not the case.
 At present, a fraction of 1% of all websites is, to some degree, accessible.

-That’s why I’ve decided to join accessiBe as its Chief Vision Officer because a company with a singular mission to make the web accessible for everyone is one I can proudly support. accessiBe changes the landscape by providing an inexpensive and easy for all website designers, business owners, and developers to ensure that everyone has access to all websites.
+That’s why I’ve decided to join accessiBe as its Chief Vision Officer because a company with a singular mission to make the web accessible for everyone is one I can proudly support. accessiBe changes the landscape by providing an inexpensive and efficient for all website designers, business owners, and developers to ensure that everyone has access to all websites.
 By using AI and automation, accessiBe makes web accessibility itself, well, accessible to every website owner and business.